MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_19_RegisterAnApplication.md

 5. Select **Add**.

-6. **Record the secret's value** for use in your client application code; The Certificate & Secrets page will display the new secret value.
+6. **Save the secret's value in notepad** for use in your client application code; The Certificate & Secrets page will display the new secret value.
 It's important you copy this value as it's only shown this one time; if you refresh your page and come back, it will only show as a masked value.
-# RobertS - Record it where?
-For now I have just copied to the clipboard and will keep moving.

-#### Task 7 - Register the web API

-To provide scoped access to the resources in your web API, you must first register the API with the Microsoft identity platform.

-1. Perform the steps above.

-2. Skip the **Add a redirect URI** and **Configure platform settings** sections.
+1. Skip the **Add a redirect URI** and **Configure platform settings** sections.
 You don't need to configure a redirect URI for a web API since no user is logged in interactively.

-3. Skip the **Add credentials** section for now.
+1. Skip the **Add credentials** section for now.
 Only if your API accesses a downstream API would it need its own credentials—a scenario not covered in this article.

 With your web API registered, you're ready to add the scopes that your API's code can use to provide granular permission to consumers of your API.
-# RobertS - From what I can tell, task 7 does not actually have you do anything.
-It says to perform steps above in step 1 but then in step 2 and 3 you skip those steps.
-So a little confused.

-#### Task 8 - Add a scope
+#### Task 5 - Add a scope

 The code in a client application requests permission to perform operations defined by your web API by passing an access token along with its requests to the protected resource (the web API).
 Your web API then performs the requested operation only if the access token it receives contains the scopes (also known as application permissions) required for the operation.